Paris climate change accord to enter into force in early Nov.

 TOKYO, Oct.
 6, Kyodo

-A landmark global agreement on climate change will enter into force in early November after clearing a mandatory hurdle, the U.N. climate body said.
+A landmark global agreement to battle climate change will enter into force in early November following ratification by the required number of signatory nations, the U.N. climate body said.

 The accord was planned to take effect following ratification by at least 55 nations accounting for an estimated 55 percent of global emissions.